namshi/RITracking-Android/README.md

 For more information and BugSense official documentation click on [this link](https://www.bugsense.com/docs/android).

 #### Integration
-Integrating BugSense tracker will require the following steps:
+Integrating BugSense tracker requires the following steps:

 1. Update the _RIGoogleTagManagerContainerID_ in the properties file with the right Api Key